pearu/f2py/doc/fparser2.rst

 be added immediately following the node representing the code in which they were encountered.

+Preprocessing directives are retained as `CppDirective` objects by the readers and are represented by matching nodes in the parse tree created by fparser2.
+See section `Preprocessing Directives`_ for more details.

 Note that empty input, or input that consists of purely white space and/or newlines, is not treated as invalid Fortran and an empty parse tree is returned.
 Whilst this is not strictly valid, most compilers